 Mircea Eliade was an exceptional Romanian thinker and writer, with a significant influence all over the world.

-The family moved between Tecuci and Bucharest, as a last resort, settling in the capital in 1914 and purchased a house on Melodiei Street, near Rosetti Square, where Mircea Eliade lived until late in his teens.
+Mircea Eliade was born on February 28 (old style) 1907 in Bucharest and died on April 22, 1986 in Chicago.
+Born in Bucharest, he was the son of Gheorghe Eliade.
+The family moved between Tecuci and Bucharest, as a last resort, settling in the capital in 1914 and purchased a house on Melodiei Street, near Rosetti Square, where Mircea Eliade lived until late into adolescence.
+After finishing primary education at the school on Mantuleasa Street, Eliade became a student of the Spiru Haret College, being a colleague of Constantin Noica.

 He became interested in the natural sciences and chemistry, as well as in the occult.

-His interest in the two writers led him to learn Italian and English; in particular he began to study Persian and Hebrew.
+Eliade became acquainted with the short stories of Giovanni Papini and the social-anthropological studies of James George Frazer.
+His interest in the two writers led him to learn Italian and English; In particular, he began to study Persian and Hebrew.

-He is interested in philosophy and studies the works of Vasile Conta, Marcus Aurelius and Epictetus, reads works of history and especially Nicolae Iorga and B.P.
-Hasdeu.
 His first work was published in 1921 “The Enemy of the SilkWorm” followed by “How I Found the Philosopher’s Stone”.

 Four years later, Eliade finished work on his debut volume, an autobiographical volume, “The Novel of the Myopic Teenager”.

-Mircea Eliade had a serious philosophical formation since Romania.
-After a difficult puberty of intense solitary study, beginning in 1925 the teenager is almost unanimously recognized as the “head of his generation”.
-The novel Gaudeamus, finished in 1928, part two of The Myopic Teenager’s Novel, contains interesting autobiographical information about his first encounter with his future professor of logic and metaphysics, Nae Ionescu, who would have a decisive influence on his career.
-Recognizing the talent and knowledge of Mircea Eliade, Nae Ionescu gave him a job in the editorial office of the Cuvântul newspaper.
+Mircea Eliade had a serious philosophical background even in Romania.
+After a difficult puberty of intense solitary study, since 1925 the teenager is almost unanimously recognized as the “head of his generation”.
+The novel Gaudeamus, completed in 1928, the second part of The Novel of the Myopic Adolescent, contains interesting autobiographical information about his first meeting with his future professor of logic and metaphysics, Nae Ionescu, who was to have a decisive influence on his career.
+Recognizing Mircea Eliade’s talent and knowledge, Nae Ionescu gave him a job in the editorial office of the newspaper Cuvântul.
 Although the opinions of posterity are divided, Nae Ionescu had the undeniable merit of having supported young talents like Mihail Sebastian.
+Wishing to broaden his intellectual horizon beyond the French culture, then dominant in Romania, Eliade learned the Italian language and on the occasion of some trips to Italy he personally met Giovanni Papini and Vittorio Macchioro, who had publications in the field of the history of religions.
+An indiscretion of the young Eliade, who published an interview with Macchioro, mentioning some of his bitter remarks on Mussolini’s regime, caused him inconvenience.
+In 1929 he received his degree with a thesis on Italian philosophy during the Renaissance.

 India’s secret